mattaw/media-archon/README.md

 pip install media-archon
 ```

-Copy the config file `media-archon.toml` into the top level of the directory tree of media you wish to convert and edit to meet your needs.
+Copy the config file `media-archon.toml` from the [epository](https://github.com/mattaw/media-archon) into the top level of the directory tree of media you wish to convert and edit to meet your needs.

 ## Theory